harshkumarkhatri/Draw-It-App-Flutter/README.md

 Dead code removed from detail screen.dart file and from Images gridview file.
 Apart from this code was moved to seperate files for better redability.
 The problem of gridview not reloading and not being able to display the items was resolved by two pop operations being performed and then a puch operation being performed.

 ## Things done till night October 6
+I am thinking of having this as a solution for displaying images saved in storage in the app.
+We cca do one thing, while saving the image we can display a messagesaying image is saved in storage and can be seen withing gallery.
+If the user id not logged in then he will be saving files to storage and will not be having the option to see the images saved to gallery.
+We can replace that option with an option which on click will take the user to the folder in file explorer or gallery and shpw them the saved images.
+For the user who is logged in already, there will a message displayed in the image gridview section saing, images saved in local storage can be vieewd in gallery.

+## Things done till night October 7
+When i tested the app with Skip for now, the app was lossing its functionality to save images only to storage.
+This issue has been fixed.
+Apart from this when a non logged in used clicks on images saved to cloud, then he is shown a snackbar which says you need to login to access this.

 ## Getting Started